pearcej/cpp4python/_sources/IntroCpp/firstcppprogram.rst

         return 0;
     }

-This can alternatively be written as follows to allow better facilitate standard input and output:
+The above program can alternatively be written as follows to allow better facilitate standard input and output:

 .. activecode:: hellocppnamespace